ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 The "KEM", "KDF", and "AEAD" values are chosen from the HPKE IANA registry {{HPKE-IANA}}.

-The "HPKE Mode" is described in Table 1 of {{RFC9180}}:

-- "Base" refers to "mode_base" described in Section 5.1.1 of {{RFC9180}},
-which only enables encryption to the holder of a given KEM private key.

 ## JSON Web Signature and Encryption Algorithms

 The following entries are added to the "JSON Web Signature and Encryption Algorithms" registry: